 Luzon is home to 38 provinces; Visayas, 16; and Mindanao, 27.
 That’s a total of 81 awesome Philippine provinces to choose from, for your next trip and the trips after that!

-3. Its capital, Manila, never sleeps
+3. A capital that never sleeps

 These days, though, Manila is certainly looking better.
 The current local government has been making an effort to turn the city back into the gem it was decades back.
 One thing’s for sure: Manila’s never a bore.